AlanLouette/battle-plan/README.md

 I will work on React and read my project again to undestand what has been done by my friends and to understand at 100% what we have done with React.
 I think I will use again mySQL.

-**After summer break**
+**First week after summer break**

-I still don't know what I will do after yet.
+I will work on a little project with Wordpress the first fews weeks while searching for my job.